Magnetic resonance imaging: Construction and physics

 In most medical applications, hydrogen nuclei, which consist solely of a proton, that are in tissues create a signal that is processed to form an image of the body in terms of the density of those nuclei in a specific region.
 Given that the protons are affected by fields from other atoms to which they are bonded, it is possible to separate responses from hydrogen in specific compounds.
 To perform a study, the person is positioned within an MRI scanner that forms a strong magnetic field around the area to be imaged.
 First, energy from an oscillating magnetic field is temporarily applied to the patient at the appropriate resonance frequency.
 Scanning with X and Y gradient coils causes a selected region of the patient to experience the exact magnetic field required for the energy to be absorbed.
-The atoms are excited by a radio frequency (RF) pulse and the resultant signal is measured by a receiving coil.
+The atoms are excited by a RF pulse and the resultant signal is measured by a receiving coil.
 The RF signal may be processed to deduce position information by looking at the changes in RF level and phase caused by varying the local magnetic field using gradient coils.
 As these coils are rapidly switched during the excitation and response to perform a moving line scan, they create the characteristic repetitive noise of an MRI scan as the windings move slightly due to magnetostriction.
 The contrast between different tissues is determined by the rate at which excited atoms return to the equilibrium state.
 Exogenous contrast agents may be given to the person to make the image clearer.